input-output-hk/essential-cardano-content/content/article/what-is-cardano-cardano-101.md

 [Read more](https://iohk.io/en/blog/posts/2021/04/06/boosting-network-decentralization-with-p2p/) about P2P communication in Cardano.

-[Read more](https://iohk.io/en/blog/posts/2021/03/31/decentralization-to-d-0-day-and-beyond/) about Cardano’s decentralization drive.

 ### Ouroboros

 Cardano's proof-of-stake consensus protocol.

-In mythology, Ouroboros (also, _Uroboros_) is usually depicted as a snake (or sometimes a dragon) eating its own tail in a closed circle.
+In mythology, Ouroboros is usually depicted as a snake (or sometimes a dragon) eating its own tail in a closed circle.
 The word Ouroboros itself derives from Ancient Greek, its literal meaning being 'tail eating' or 'tail devourer.'

-As a symbol, Ouroboros represents the infinity of time flowing back unto itself, in a never-ending cycle, as if caught in an eternal loop.
+Symbolically, Ouroboros represents the infinity of time flowing back unto itself, in a never-ending cycle, as if caught in an eternal loop.
 Ouroboros first appeared in Egypt, in the 13th century BC.
-Later, alchemists adopted Ouroboros into their mystical symbolism.

 So why was this mythical creature chosen to represent the proof-of-stake consensus protocol that underlies Cardano?
-In this context, Ouroboros represents the possibility of infinite and ethical growth and scalability of the blockchain, and also, the protocol feeds itself from previous epochs for the randomness used in the current epoch.
-This is known as ‘eating its own tail’, as the pictorial representation of Ouroboros does.
+In this context, Ouroboros represents the possibility of infinite and eternal growth and sustainability of the blockchain.
+One might even say that such symbolism foreshadows how the Cardano Blockchain inputs randomness data from the previous epoch to determine the randomness of the next epoch as part of the slot leader selection process, effectively creating an eternal cycle of randomness.

-Ouroboros' central message is the delivery of greater opportunities for the world, and its preservation through much-reduced energy consumption.

 ### What makes Ouroboros unique?

 Ouroboros is the first provably secure proof-of-stake blockchain protocol.
 In other words, Ouroboros offers _mathematically verifiable_ security against attackers.
 The protocol is guaranteed to be secure, as long as 51% of the stake is held by honest participants.

-Ouroboros realizes what is known as ‘Nakamoto-style consensus’ based on proof-of-stake.
-This provides the robustness of Bitcoin but ensures significant energy efficiency, higher speed and a fair reward mechanism.
-Also, the protocol ensures security against network attacks and has a rigorous game-theoretic mechanism designed to discourage monopolization.
+Ouroboros exhibits a modified approach of ‘Nakamoto-style consensus’ with Proof-of-Stake as its Sybil Control mechanism.
+This provides the liveness guarantees of Bitcoin but ensures significant energy efficiency, low latency and a fair, accessible, and inclusive reward system for all.

-Ouroboros upgrades are smooth due to hard-fork combinator technology, which does not cause disruptions for users.
-There have been several [‘flavors’ of Ouroboros](https://docs.cardano.org/core-concepts/ouroboros-overview), released in stages.
+Also, the protocol implements measures involving game theory and incentive-structures to prevent detrimental situations such as centralization of stake and collusion.

+Bonus: Protocol upgrades are seamless due to what is known as a Hard-Fork Combinator which allows for the introduction new blockchain rules and features without compromising old ledger and interrupting dApps and services.

-This is just a high-level overview of Cardano’s protocol.
-For more information about Ouroboros, visit IOG’s [research library page](https://iohk.io/en/research/library/).
+To learn more about Ouroboros, visit the IOG [research library page](https://iohk.io/en/research/library/).

 ## EUTXO

-Cardano uses an innovative [Extended Unspent Transaction Output (EUTXO)](https://iohk.io/blog/posts/2021/03/11/cardanos-extended-utxo-accounting-model/) accounting model to support multi-assets and smart contracts.
+Cardano uses an innovative [Extended Unspent Transaction Output (EUTXO)](https://iohk.io/blog/posts/2021/03/11/cardanos-extended-utxo-accounting-model/) transaction recording model to support multi-assets and smart contracts.

-Smart contracts are digital agreements, written in code, that can be executed without an intermediary once certain conditions are met.
-Smart contracts make non-fungible tokens (NFTs) and decentralized finance applications possible.
+Smart contracts are blockchain software/code that enforce a digital agreement and can be executed by users once required conditions are met.
+Smart contracts make the creation and functionality of digital assets like NFTs and decentralized applications (dApps) like Decentralized Exchanges possible.

-Building on Bitcoin’s UTXO model, the EUTXO model provides a secure and versatile environment to process multiple operations without system failures.
-This model offers better scalability and privacy, as well as more simplified transaction logic, as each UTXO can only be consumed once and as a whole, which makes transaction verification much simpler.
+Improving on the UTXO model pioneered on Bitcoin, the Extended UTXO model provides a secure and expressive structure to enable smart contract computation.
+This model offers better scalability and privacy, as well as more simplified transaction logic, as each UTXO can only be consumed once and completely, which makes transaction verification much simpler and secure.

-EUTXO offers unique advantages over other accounting models.
-The success or failure of transaction validation depends only on the transaction itself and its inputs, and not on anything else on the blockchain.
-As a consequence, the validity of a transaction can be checked off-chain, before the transaction is sent to the blockchain.
+EUTXO offers unique advantages over other transaction recording models such as the Account Balance model.
+The success or failure of transaction validation depends only on the local state of the transaction itself and its inputs, and not on anything else on the blockchain.
+As a benefit, the validity of a transaction can be checked off-chain even before the transaction is sent to the blockchain.
 A transaction can still fail if some other transaction concurrently consumes an input that the transaction is expecting, but if all inputs are still present, the transaction is guaranteed to succeed.

 ## Interoperability

-Interoperability is about two or more blockchains interacting to move assets and data back and forth.
+Interoperability is about two or more blockchains interacting to exchange assets and arbitrary data between their systems.
 This is usually achieved by two-way mechanisms called _bridges_.

-Interoperating chains can be in a symmetric or an asymmetric relationship.
-Two main chains that interoperate (Ethereum and Cardano, for instance) form the symmetric case.
-A mainchain and a sidechain that interoperate form the asymmetric case.

-In the symmetric case, if one chain dies, the other one is not affected.
-The situation is different with the asymmetric case, because the sidechain depends on the mainchain, but not the other way around.
-If the sidechain dies or is compromised, a firewall property typically protects the mainchain from harm.
-However, if the mainchain is compromised, the sidechain will usually no longer be able to function securely.
-However, the precise consequences depend on the nature of the sidechain's dependency on the mainchain.
+This allows blockchains like Cardano to offload work to more dedicated/specialized systems and reduce the load on the base layer.
+This also allows users to expand their experiences with new assets and markets that may not natively be available on the base chain.

-The main blockchain and its properties (like throughput and scaling) represent layer 1.
-Sidechains and off-chain solutions (like ZK-rollups) that run independently alongside the main blockchain are referred to as _layer 2 solutions_.
+In the interoperability scene, the main/base blockchain and its properties (like security and settlement) is commonly dubbed as Layer 1 whereas Sidechains and off-chain solutions (like Rollups) that run independently alongside the main blockchain are referred to as _Layer 2 solutions_.

 ## Sidechains